 Kim Wade has been a marketing consultant for more than 20 years specializing in the funeral industry.
 Currently, she is the Community Relations Director for Milward Funeral Directors, the 37th oldest continuously operated family business in the United States which operates three locations in Lexington including its Celebration of Life center at 1509 Trent Boulevard.

 Dr. Barry Lord is a licensed psychotherapist in California who has worked in the field of counseling for over 25 years.
-He was an adjunct professor and the Dean of Behavioral Sciences at San Diego Christian College.
-He retired as professor emeritus from Southern California Seminary.
+He was the Dean at Southern California Seminary.
+He continues to teach as an adjunct professor in the graduate program at SCS and lectures at national and international seminars, Webinars and radio programs throughout the United States.

 Dr. John Patterson is past president of the Kentucky Academy of Family Physicians and is board certified in family medicine and integrative holistic medicine.
 He is on the family practice faculty at the University of Kentucky College of Medicine and the University of Louisville School of Medicine, Saybrook University’s School of Mind Body Medicine (San Francisco) and the Center for Mind Body Medicine (Washington, D.C.).